- What is Let’s Move Nashville?

 - What is the process for the transit referendum?

-The process for carrying out a transit referendum is outlined in the IMPROVE Act passed by the state legislature in 2017.
-This plan’s release is the first step.
-Then, Metro Council will decide whether to put the plan to a vote on May 1, 2018.
-Davidson County voters will have the opportunity to make their voice heard to Council and then at the ballot box in May.
+The process for carrying out a transit referendum is outlined in the IMPROVE Act passed by the state legislature in April 2017.
+The plan’s release in October 2017 was the first step, followed by Metro Council’s decision on February 6, 2017 to put the plan to a vote.
+On May 1, Davidson County voters will have the opportunity to vote in favor of the plan.

 - Four Rapid Bus corridors scheduled to open in 2023